thatch/drf-logger/README.md

 ## Description

-- This is a Python package that can easily get information such as request_id, status_code, user_id, the name of function etc. just by attaching a decorator.
+- This is a Python package that can easily get information such as status_code, user_id, the name of function etc. just by attaching a decorator.
 - Recently, drf-logger supports `rest_framework.decorators.api_view` and` rest_framework.viewsets.ModelViewSet`.